About PaymentLeaks

 Editorial methodology

-No URL ships in a briefing without passing the verifier in the current session.
+No URL ships without passing the verifier in the current session.
 No figure ships without backing in the cited source.
 No headline from the last 96 hours is recycled as if new.
-These rules are codified in scripts/briefing/verify_all.sh and block the commit if they fail.
+These rules are non-negotiable and block publication if they fail.

 Editorial standards